Moderate averaged deviations for a multi-scale system with jumps and memory: Introduction

 \no Multi-scale stochastic systems as (\ref{eq: the multiscale system int}) are nowadays very popular in applied mathematical and physical disciplines since they are sucessful models for phenomena exhibiting different levels of heterogeneity/homogeneity that can be asymptotically categorized by scaling.
 This technique of understanding diversity exploits the decomposition of the phase space of the model in two sets of variables, the ones with slow degrees of freedom and the ones with fast degrees of freedom through a separation scale given by an intensity parameter measuring this degree of heterogeneity/homogeneity.
 We refer the reader to \cite{Liu and Vanden-Eijden} and the monograph \cite{Pavliotis Stuart} for an introduction to the subject.
-Typical examples are multi-factor stochastic volatility models in Finance \cite{Papanicolaou1}, \\ \cite{ Papanicolaou2} and the dynamics of proxy-data in Climatology \cite{Kifer} where climatic transitions are understood within the distinction between slow and fast variables that encode different factors used to build statistical parametrizations.
-In the description of those climatic models short/large time-scales must be taken into consideration (e.g. daily weather forecast vs clima prediction) in order to see interesting phenomena such as metastability of the slow variable from an equilibrium state of the deterministic dynamics (cf. Appendix in \cite{Debussche}).
+Typical examples are multi-factor stochastic volatility models in Finance \cite{Papanicolaou1, Papanicolaou2} and the dynamics of proxy-data in Climatology \cite{Kifer} where climatic transitions are understood within the distinction between slow and fast variables that encode different factors used to build statistical parametrizations.
+In the description of those climatic models short/large time-scales must be taken into consideration (e.g. daily weather forecast vs climatic prediction) in order to see interesting phenomena such as metastability of the slow variable from an equilibrium state of the deterministic dynamics (cf. Appendix in \cite{Debussche}).
 Often in these multi-scale climatic models the slow variable quantifies data related with large time scales (e.g. climatic data).
 Multi-scale stochastic systems of the type (\ref{eq: the multiscale system int}) offer the mathematical formalism necessary to capture more realistic attributes of the underlying stochastic climate model.
-The presence of an underlying L\'{e}vy process that drives the stochastic dynamics of (\ref{eq: the multiscale system int}) in small noise models abbrupt climate transitions.
-A typical example is given by the \textit{Daansgard-Oeschger events} that show statistical evidence of underlying jump noise signals (cf. Chapter 10 in \cite{Dij13} and \cite{Ditlevsen, Gairing et al.16}, \\ \cite{ Hein et al.09}).
+The paradigmatic example in climate dynamics is the coupling of ocean temperatures models (slow variable) with the atmospheric Lorentz equations (fast variable).
+We refer the reader for more details to \cite{Dij13}.
+The presence of an underlying L\'{e}vy process that drives the stochastic dynamics of (\ref{eq: the multiscale system int}) in small noise models abrupt climate transitions.
+A typical example is given by the \textit{Daansgard-Oeschger events} that show statistical evidence of underlying jump noise signals (cf. Chapter 10 in \cite{Dij13} and \cite{Ditlevsen, Gairing et al.16, Hein et al.09}).
 The dependence of the coefficients of (\ref{eq: the multiscale system int}) on the the segment process of the slow variable models the memory effects exhibited by energy balance models such as the ones constucted in \cite{Dij19}. \\